 Is it Time to Replace Your Sports Bra?

-When you finally find that perfect sports bra, it’s really comfortable and supportive, you want to keep using it again and again.
-But sports bras are given a much greater workout than your every day bra and still need to continually provide your breasts with the same level of support and comfort.
+You finally find that perfect sports bra.
+It’s really comfortable and supports you in all the right places.
+You never want to let it go.
+But sports bras are given a much greater workout than your every day bra .
+And still need to continually provide your breasts with the same level of support and comfort.
 So how can you tell if your sports bra is still up to the job?

 As a guideline your sports bra should be replaced every 6-12 months.
 However this is only really a general rule of thumb as everyone uses their sports bra differently.
 “How long your sports bra stays strong and comfortable depends on the total number of wearings” says LaJean Lawson, PhD, an exercise scientist at Oregon State University and industrial designer who specialises in designing sports bras. (you can link to her Twitter page here).
 As well as frequency, the intensity of your workouts also comes into play.
 For example if you’re training for a marathon you would need to replace your bras about every 3 months.
 If you work out regularly but take part in lower impact activities, 6 months may be o.k.
 For regular exercisers it is recommended to rotate three to four sports bras to extend their lifespan.